surniaulula/wpsso/readme.txt

 == Upgrade Notice ==

-= 3.39.7-rc1 =
+= 3.39.7-1 =

-(2017/02/07) Added WooCommerce product reviews to the meta tags array for the WPSSO JSON extension (Pro version).
+(2017/02/08) Added a filter to define the WooCommerce shop page as a CollectionPage.
+Optimized the printing of debug log messages.
+Added WooCommerce product reviews to the meta tags array (for the WPSSO JSON extension).

 = 3.39.6-1 =